 Spoofing of data (User Agent, IP address, etc.) with no serious security impact

-Members of the Patchstack Alliance bug bounty program are ellegible for monthly cash rewards.
+Members of the Patchstack Bug Bounty program are ellegible for monthly cash rewards.

-Additional bounties can be paid out to Patchstack Alliance members for findings that are beneficial to the community, particularly interesting or hard to find.
+Additional bounties can be paid out to Patchstack Bug Bounty members for findings that are beneficial to the community, particularly interesting or hard to find.
 Please read our full guidelines and terms before reporting.